Back to Blog

 Best for: Technical teams building complex behavioral email on Supabase

 Customer.io's event API accepts events from Supabase Edge Functions.
 Build complex workflows triggered by any database change or user action.
-The most powerful option but also the most complex and expensive.
+The most powerful option in this list, but also the most complex and expensive.

 What makes Customer.io compelling for Supabase-based products is the depth of its automation engine.
 You can build multi-step workflows with branching logic, delays, conditions, and multiple channels (email, push, SMS).
 When your Supabase database captures rich user behavior, Customer.io lets you build sophisticated automations around that data.